Will Under Armour get a Steph Curry bump again?

 Under Armour (UA) stock is up more than 20% since the NBA Finals began earlier this month.
 The stock surged 5% Monday.
 (Were investors betting the Warriors would close out the series even though the Cleveland Cavaliers won Game 4 Friday?)

-But the stock was down a bit on Tuesday after the Warriors officially closed out the Cavs.
+The stock was up again on Tuesday after the Warriors officially closed out the Cavs.
 Under Armour's (UAA) stock is still down more than 15% this year though, trailing Nike (NKE) and Adidas (ADDYY).

 Still, there are hopes that Under Armour -- like the Warriors -- will continue to bounce back after a disappointing 2016.
 (Remember that the Warriors blew a 3-1 lead to LeBron James and the Cavs and lost the NBA Finals last year.)